Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

    filename = secure_filename(image.filename)
    image.save(os.path.join(app.config['UPLOAD_FOLDER'], filename))
 ```
-To not allow users to send the incorrect file type or malware in to the appulaction.
-There is a list of allowed extension types "{'png', 'jpg', 'jpeg', 'gif'}" which are put into a functions called allowed_file() to check if
+To not allow users to send the incorrect file type or malware into the application.
+There is a list of allowed extension types "{'png', 'jpg', 'jpeg', 'gif'}" which are put into a function called allowed_file() to check if the file extension is in the allowed list.

-I used htmx    Ajackx And half star na dtesing processes and file extractio

 ## Testing Processes

+The testing process that I uesed in the assignment was

 ## Design Implications - Ethical / Sustainable / Accessible